mjoblin/neotiles/docs/index.rst

 To use neotiles all you need to do is:

-* Create a :class:`~TileManager` object and give it the size of your matrix.
+* Create a :class:`~TileManager` object, enabling animation if you wish.
 * Create your own subclasses of :class:`~TileHandler` and implement the :meth:`~TileHandler.data` method, which receives incoming data and sets the tile's pixel colors appropriately.
 * Register your TileHandler subclass instances with the TileManager object.
-* Enable animation with :meth:`TileManager.animate` (if you want any updating tile pixels to be automatically displayed on the matrix).
+* Call :meth:`TileManager.draw_matrix` to draw all the tiles on the matrix.
 * Send data to the TileManager object (or individually to each TileHandler object).
 The data can be anything in any format, so long as your TileHandlers know how to interpret it and update their pixel colors appropriately.
+Each tile's new colors will be automatically displayed on the matrix by the animation loop.

 A quick example
 ---------------